zkteco-home/redis-windows/README.md

 # This is an unofficial version of Redis for Windows X64<!-- [zkteco-home](https://github.com/zkteco-home/redis-windows)-->

-## Warning:

-# it will be regarded as illegal use If you don't like.

-If you want to get latest version or [report any issues],please contact (michael_zkteco@126.com), thanks in advance!

 It includes several new user-facing features, significant performance optimizations, and many other improvements.
 It also includes changes that potentially break backwards compatibility with older versions.
 We urge users to